limited-effort/snfoil-controller/README.md

     <tr>
       <td>block</td>
       <td>proc</td>
-      <td>A custom proc passed the value of the key.
-The return is what the new key will be named</td>
+      <td>A custom proc passed the input request and the key the return value will be stored under.</td>
       <td>false</td>
     </tr>
   </tbody>